 Another option that allows viewers to watch a specific broadcast from anywhere is a virtual private network, also known as a VPN.
 A VPN is designed to route network traffic through a specific set of servers in a specific country, allowing viewers to watch content on an encrypted feed over a computer.

-ExpressVPN is one of the easiest and affordable ways to watch what you want from anywhere you want to watch it.
-Plus it'll help keep your network traffic away from any prying eyes on public networks.
+ExpressVPN is one of the simplest and most affordable ways to watch what you want from anywhere you want to watch it.

-Get the latest updates, reviews and unmissable series to watch and more!
+The latest updates, reviews and unmissable series to watch and more!